 I grew up knowing that older people deserve respect and attention.
 I understood (in a way that many people apparently do not) that older people were not, in fact, always old.
 Indeed, they were once young.
 And middle-aged.
 And they had many stories to tell.

 I suppose it's no coincidence that when I tried my hand at fiction, my mind would turn to the past for inspiration.
-In fact, it is often pointed out by reviewers and readers that the narrator in my debut novel, Miss Dreamsville, is an older woman - 80 year old Dora Witherspoon - who has a story from her youth that she is ready to share.
-"I want young'uns to know about my time and place, the people I knew, and a world that's all but gone," Dora says.
+In fact, the narrator in my first novel is an older woman - 80 year old Dora Witherspoon - who is ready to share a story from her youth.

-Copyright 2014 by Amy Hill Hearth
+Copyright 2017 by Amy Hill Hearth.